|Educational and Developmental Aspects of Deafness|

 Divided into two parts on education at home and in school, this incisive book documents breakthroughs such as the public's interest in sign language, the increasing availability of interpreters, the growing perception of deafness as a social condition, not a pathology, and other positive trends.
 It is unique as the first purely research-based text and reference point for further study of the education of deaf children.

-Donald F. Moores is a former professor in the Department of Exceptional Student and Deaf Education at the University of North Florida.Kathryn P. Meadow-Orlans is Professor Emerita of Gallaudet University.
+Donald F. Moores was a professor in the Department of Exceptional Student and Deaf Education at the University of North Florida.Kathryn P. Meadow-Orlans is Professor Emerita of Gallaudet University.

 ISBN 978-0-930323-52-3, 7 x 10 casebound, 451 pages, tables, figures, references, index